ksg97031/frida-gadgetor/README.rst

 |Codacy-Grade| |Docker| |LICENCE|

-| ``frida-gadget`` is a tool that can be used to patch APKs in order to utilize the `Frida Gadget <https://frida.re/docs/gadget/>`_.
+| ``frida-gadget`` is a tool for patching Android applications to integrate the `Frida Gadget <https://frida.re/docs/gadget/>`_.
-| This tool automates the process of downloading the Frida gadget library and injecting the loadlibrary code into the main activity.
+| This tool automates the process of downloading the Frida gadget library and injecting the ``loadLibrary`` code into the main activity.

 Installation